calebmsword/cpp-notes/value category.md

    - Data acquired from an explicit address in memory is obviously locatable.
  - string literals
    - The specification demands that object referenced by a string persists through the lifetime of the program (the terminology they use is "static storage"), so it is safe to make string literals locatable.
- - _Key properties:_
-   - `&` is defined (unless the lvalue is the name of an overloaded function or static method, in which case the location is ambiguous)
-   - can be used as left operand of assignment operators, but only if value is modifiable (variable declared with `const` are not modifiable, for example.)

 Common rvalues:
  - any non-string literal (`7`, `3.3f`, etc)